Welcome to the Parbold Community Website

 Bikini-Body Bootcamp at Parbold Village Hall - Brand new Monday night session at 6.30pm, “burn” is a combo of weights and cardio giving you a huge calorie burn.
 Other sessions include Monday 9.30am hiit, Wednesday 9.30am weights and Friday 9.30am burn.
 No need to book, just turn up.
 Each session costs £6 or monthly plans for unlimited sessions available for just £42.
 Please contact Michaela for more info or check out the Facebook page Bikini-Body Bootcamp. contact Michaela 07812 060002

 Lancashire Volunteer Partnership - We are seeking volunteers in the Parbold and Newburgh area to befriend people who are experiencing loneliness.
 Our befrienders can offer either telephone conversation or arrange visits, perhaps to the persons home or to a cafe or library, some of our volunteers offer a mix of telephone and visiting support.
-We have 2 local Volunteer Officers based in West Lancashire, Lesley and Shaunna, they work to match potential volunteers with people with similar interests and remain as a point of contact to ensure volunteers are supported in their role.
-More information is available on our website https://lancsvp.org.uk/ or call 01772 416 417.
+More information is available on our website https://lancsvp.org.uk/ or call Dave Warren, the volunteer officer for West Lancashire, at 07958156850 or our central helpline at 01772 532312.

 Bloom Baby Classes (baby development and sensory classes) at Parbold WI Hall on Thursdays